deltachat/deltachat-core-rust/deltachat-repl/README.md

 Examples of tasks:
 - The event loop in the REPL tool which processes events received from core
-- The repl loop itself which waits for and executes user commands
+- The REPL loop itself which waits for and executes user commands
 - The IMAP task that manages IMAP connection in core

 ```